Email Tool

 How many subject lines should I test?

 Start with two to four strong options.
-Too many variants can slow learning, but one option is usually not enough.
+Too many variants can slow learning, but one option is usually not enough for meaningful testing.

 Built by AIToolCamp

-Built by AIToolCamp for marketers, founders, and sales teams that need faster email iteration without sacrificing clarity, relevance, or testability.
+Built by AIToolCamp for marketers and lifecycle teams that need faster email iteration with clearer scoring, stronger preheaders, and more practical testing workflows.